China: Huangshan, What Equipment to Bring and On-Site Logistics (Part 4)

 Hydration

-It goes without saying that it is essential to bring your water bottles.
+It goes without saying that it is crucial to bring your water bottles.
 It's not easy to buy them on the way, depending on where you go.
-A few meters from the Beihai hotel, you will find a small shop where you can get the essentials before your morning departure (drinks, food, etc.).
+A few meters from the Beihai Hotel, you will find a small shop where you can get the essentials before your morning departure (drinks, food, etc.).

 Otherwise, kiosks spread throughout the national park near hotels and frequented places usually also offer supplies (when they are open).
 Don't expect much more than hot drinks (much appreciated in winter) and water bottles (see below).

-However, to optimize your movements and make the most of the changing weather conditions, I strongly recommend being self-sufficient and having enough water for at least half a day.
+However, to optimize your movements and make the most of the changing weather conditions, I highly recommend being self-sufficient and carrying enough water for the day, or at least for half the day.
 Nothing is more frustrating than having to turn back and lose precious hours looking for a kiosk because you are dehydrated.

 In spring or summer, the temperatures and intense efforts are often the cause of dizziness, especially if you are not particularly athletic.
 Also, don't forget that you are at altitude and water consumption should be adjusted accordingly.